akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240308000000/index.md

-### (1/1 | 112/269) An AI-enabled Agent-Based Model and Its Application in Measles Outbreak Simulation for New Zealand (Sijin Zhang et al., 2024)
+### (1/1 | 112/271) An AI-enabled Agent-Based Model and Its Application in Measles Outbreak Simulation for New Zealand (Sijin Zhang et al., 2024)

 {{<citation>}}

-Sijin Zhang, Alvaro Orsi, Richard Dean, Lei Chen, Rachel Qiu, Jiawei Zhao.
+Sijin Zhang, Alvaro Orsi, Lei Chen.
 (2024)
 **An AI-enabled Agent-Based Model and Its Application in Measles Outbreak Simulation for New Zealand**
 <br/>
 <button class="copy-to-clipboard" title="An AI-enabled Agent-Based Model and Its Application in Measles Outbreak Simulation for New Zealand" index=112>